India's voice counts in world because of PM Modi: EAM Jaishankar - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Dr Vijay Chauthaiwale, in-charge, foreign affairs department of the ruling BJP, applauded the minister for the clarity in which he has been articulating India’s views and positions to the global community.

 Kashmiri columnist and political commentator Sunanda Vashisht described Jaishankar as a “rock star” foreign minister of India.
-(AGENCIES)
+(PTI)

 India’s voice counts in world because of PM Modi: EAM Jaishankar